What is required?

 The NIH requires a two-step process as part of its data policy:

-- Dataset(s) supporting funded research should be deposited in an appropriate data repository as described in the data management plan.
+- Comply with the approved data management and sharing plan (e.g. dataset(s) supporting funded research should be deposited in an appropriate data repository as described in the plan).

 What do I need to submit as part of my proposal?

 Each project proposal must include a Data Management and Sharing Plan (DMS) outlining how scientific data and any accompanying metadata will be managed and shared, taking into account any potential restrictions or limitations.

 What is a data management and sharing plan (DMS)?

 Data management and sharing plans should explain how scientific data generated by research projects will be managed and which of these scientific data and accompanying metadata will be shared.
 NIH encourages data management and sharing practices to be consistent with the FAIR (Findable, Accessible, Interoperable, and Reusable) data principles and reflective of practices within specific research communities.

 Researchers planning to generate scientific data are required to submit a plan to the funding NIH ICO as part of the Budget Justification section of the application for extramural awards, as part of the technical evaluation for contracts, as determined by the Intramural Research Program for Intramural Research Projects consistent with the objectives of this Policy, or prior to release of funds for other funding agreements.